395t/review-assignments/_summaries/zhu2020deformable_2.md

 <img src="zhu2020deformable_2_attention.PNG" width="900" />

 It is very similar to a normal attention module with the addition of the learned Sampling Offsets block seen above.

 We can also see from the equations below that the deformable attention is only a slight modification of the general multi head attention.

 <img src="zhu2020deformable_2_MultiheadAttn.PNG" width="700" />

 <img src="zhu2020deformable_2_DeformAttn.PNG" width="700" />

+**Encoder: **
+Uses the same general structure as the encoder in DETR.
+Made up of only deformable self-attention modules.
+Takes feature maps (from the convolutional network) as inputs and returns features maps of the same size as outputs.

+**Decoder: **
+Also uses the same general structure as the encoder in DETR.
+Takes in object queries and references the feature maps computed in the encoder.
+Made up of both self- and cross-attention modules.
+The cross attention modules interact with the features extracted in the encoder.
+Because we already use deformable attention in the encoder we do not use it in the cross attention modules.
+The self attention modules interact on object queires, here the deformable attention modules are used.

 ## Results

 <img src="zhu2020deformable_2_results.PNG" width="900" />

 ## Two-Stage Deformable DETR
+In the original DETR and Deformable DETR the object quieres given to the decoder are independent of the image being looked at.
+The authors explored using a variant of Deformable DETR to find region proposals specific to the given image to be fed into the decoder as object queries.
+This Deformable DETR variant consists only of the encoder and is used for region proposal generation.
+Each pixel if first assigned as an object query and bounding boxes are generated.
+The bounding boxes with the highest scores are given to the main Deformable DETR decoder as region proposal object queries.

 ## TL;DR
 * Combines the ideas of DETR and deformable convolution to create end to end object detection model